 It is a human attempt to understand the world around us.
 It is the programming that shapes who we are and who we are becoming.
 It is a social system that is shaped by the individual and that also has the capacity to shape the individual.
-But it is also the presence of God, the image of God, the mission of God found in the human spirit, soul, and social system.1 www.interculturalagility.com.
-This definition is adapted from the Dubai-based consultancy KnowledgeWorkx's Intercultural Agility framework that includes the Three Colors of Worldview and the Twelve Dimensions of Culture.
-The founders of KnowledgeWorkx have described the foundational philosophy for their material as the Christian ministry of reconciliation.
+But it is also the presence of God, the image of God, the mission of God found in the human spirit, soul, and social system.

 And what do we mean by intercultural agility?
 It is the ability to create new cultural spaces with empathy and effective communication.
-This is something we do by anticipating, recognizing, and adjusting to the culturally defined behavior of others.2
+This is something we do by anticipating, recognizing, and adjusting to the culturally defined behavior of others.

-1 Soong-Chan Rah, Many Colors: Cultural Intelligence for a Changing Church (Chicago, IL: Moody Publishers, 2010), 38.
+&lt;sup>1 Soong-Chan Rah, Many Colors: Cultural Intelligence for a Changing Church (Chicago, IL: Moody Publishers, 2010), 38.